sofastack/sofastack.tech/content/en/projects/sofa-rpc/getting-started-with-sofa-boot/index.md

 }
 ```
 ## Publish service on server
-Publish the service through '@ SofaService' annotation, as shown in the following code:
+Publish the service through '@SofaService' annotation, as shown in the following code:

 SOFABoot registers the service implementation on the server, communicates with the client by bolt protocol, and publishes metadata such as address to registry center (local file is used as registry center by default).